hoksa/nopea/README.md

 ## CSS

 This boilerplate is barebones by design, however it does come with [postcss-preset-env](https://preset-env.cssdb.org/) included.
-The plugin allows you to safely use latest CSS syntax safely, for example automatic vendor prefixing and storing commonly used values to variables, and much more.
+The plugin allows you to use the latest CSS syntax safely, for example automatic vendor prefixing and storing commonly used values to variables, and much more.

 For more information [check the plugin website](https://preset-env.cssdb.org/).